 He served the university at a time when the Muslims of India were facing many socio-political challenges.
 Aligarh, which supported the Pakistan Movement as its vanguard, was facing the danger of being victimized.
 Nawab Ismail Khan rose to the occasion and responded to the national call by adopting a policy of peace and amity.
-He invited Governor General Raj Gopal Achariya and Prime Minister Jawahar Lal Nehru to address the Convocations in 1947 and 1948 respectively.
+He invited Governor General Rai Gopal Achariva and Prime Minister Jawahar Lal Nehru to address the Convocations in 1947 and 1948 respectively.
 The author of this article received his M.A.
 L.L.B degrees from the Vice Chancellor Nawab Ismail Khan in the Convocation of 1948, which was presided over by the Prime Minister Pandit Jawahar Lal Nehru.
 The Governor of U.P.
-Mrs. Sirojni Naidu also visited the University.
-She admired the services of Nawab Ismail Khan for the University and assured him that the university and its interests would be duly protected.
-The author was among the audience in the Strachey Hall where Mrs. Sirojnr Naidu addressed the students.
+Mrs. Siroini Naidu also visited the University.
+She admired the services of Nawab Ismail Khan for the University and assured him that the university and its interests would be duly protected.39 The author was among the audience in the Strachey Hall where Mrs. Sirojnr Naidu addressed the students.

 As he was a staunch Muslim Leaguer, opposition to his position as Vice Chancellor was cropping up in the circle of Nationalist Muslims who approached Pandit Nehru with this plea.
 He said, "Nawab Sahab is a man of self-respecting nature.
 If he could get an inkling of your move, he would at once resign.
-He is such a person who refused to be appointed as the Governor General of Pakistan" after the death of Quaid-i-Azam.
-As soon as he was informed of this Nationlists' move, he resigned on November 29, 1948.
+He is such a person who refused to be appointed as the Governor General of Pakistan"40 after the death of Quaid-i-Azam.
+As soon as he was informed of this Nationlists' move, he resigned on November 29, 1948.41 There is another version cited by Dr. Zafarul Islam that in spite of all his good qualities he was not an educationist and had no prominent place among the literate.
+There was a feeling that the Vice Chancellor of a University should have these qualities.
+Maulana Azad also spoke to him that an educationist Vice Chancellor would be in a better position to improve the academic tone of the University.
+Nawab Ismail

-Islam, "Nawab Ismail Khan", 314-15.
+39 Islam, "Nawab Ismail Khan", 314-15.